Jaime Lannister: TV adaptation

 Jaime's apparent rape of Cersei in the fourth season episode "Breaker of Chains" created controversy among fans and journalists, who debated the show's depiction of sexual violence against women as well as Jaime's character development.
 The showrunners never commented on what their intention with the scene actually was.
 The cast members involved initially gave only vague comments, but after the fourth season was released on Blu-ray and the showrunners avoided making any comment about the scene in it (it is conspicuously the only episode which has no commentary track), both Coster-Waldau and Headey publicly stated that the scene was never intended to portray rape at all – they were given no instructions to this effect (such as in the script) nor did they play it that way, and apparently the scene was just edited very confusingly.

 In the source novel A Storm of Swords, the sex between Jaime and Cersei in the equivalent scene is consensual.
 Several critics argued that the TV series' change damaged Jaime's redemption arc.
 Dodds noted that the episode "irreparably changes the way we see Jaime Lannister".
 Alyssa Rosenberg of The Washington Post wrote:

 What happens next dramatically complicates the work Game of Thrones has done to make Jaime a more explicable, even sympathetic character, given what we learned of his reasons for killing the king he was sworn to protect.
 Jaime has experienced profound losses over the last two seasons.
 His hand and his identity as a fighter have been taken from him.
 His son has been murdered.
 His father, a toxic, commanding man has returned to his life.
 And what Cersei is asking of Jaime is that he remove one of the few remaining things that gives him happiness, the little brother who makes him feel better about his hand, from existence.
 To assuage her pain and grief, Cersei is asking Jaime to inflict more pain on himself ...
 But his response is not to stop loving her, not to stop believing that he is victim to the gods.
 Instead, Jaime rapes his sister, passing that sense of unendurable pain on to her.
 He must know that this is the worst possible way that he could hurt her.
 Jaime knew that Robert raped Cersei ...
-Not only does raping Cersei remind his sister of her repeated, humiliating violation, Jaime is poisoning their own relationship, the thing that had been Cersei’s antidote to the miseries of her marriage.
+Not only does raping Cersei remind his sister of her repeated, humiliating violation, [but] Jaime is poisoning their own relationship, the thing that had been Cersei's antidote to the miseries of her marriage.
 It is an exceptionally cruel thing for Jaime to do.